Free Health Care Directive - Ireland

 ADVANCE HEALTHCARE DIRECTIVE

-An Advance Healthcare Directive (AHD) is a written statement made by a person who has reached the age of 18 years with capacity (the ability to understand, retain and use or weight up the information in order to make a decision).
+An Advance Healthcare Directive (AHD) is a written statement made by a person who has reached the age of 18 years with capacity (the ability to understand, retain and use or weigh up the information in order to make a decision).
 It sets out preferences about treatment decisions that they do not want to receive in the future, if a time comes where they lack capacity to make such decisions or cannot communicate their decision by any means.

 The Assisted Decision-Making (Capacity) Act 2015 was enacted in December 2015.
 While AHDs have been recognised in Ireland for many years, there was no law governing them and this led to confusion.
 The 2015 Act sets out the requirement for making a valid AHD.